automat/controlkit.js/README.md

 ###Panel

 The Panel is the main container element.
 It can either float to the left or right, be draggable or docked.
-It´s height can adjust to its groups or constrained to a certain height.
+It´s height can be adjusted to its groups or constrained to a certain height.
 Floated panels get stacked next to each other.

 ####controlKit.addPanel(options) -> {[Panel](#panel)}